lmarquar/Raspberry_Pi_5_Setup/README.md

 # Raspberry_Pi_5_Setup
 this is what i need to get my current config running.
-It consists of Fritzbox-Network, RaspberryPi5+NVMe Base Projekt, strato-domain, nextcloud-aio.
+It consists of Fritzbox-Network, [RaspberryPi5+NVMe Base Projekt](https://www.etsy.com/de-en/listing/1732482582/), strato-domain, nextcloud-aio.
 I use it soley as cloud storage.
 Feel free to grab and interact!

 ## Os:
 - PiOs Lite Download with SSH enabled.
 Continue once you can acess with SSH from your pc.

 ## Highsideswitch-fan:
 or how to connect a PWM-Fan in a way that it shuts off at night and throttles automatically.
+### Parts:
+c557b, bc547b, 2 1kΩ-resistors, GeekPi LED-Fan
 ### circuit:
 <img width="440" height="440" alt="image" src="https://github.com/user-attachments/assets/f01977fc-32c6-43df-839f-fcfcaeec8156" />